What makes a good foster parent?

 Although fostering is a vocation (more than a ‘job’) it does involve being professional in the way you deal with others and in terms of accountability.
 AFA train and support our foster parents in these aspects of their role.

 You will need to be able to see things from a child’s perspective, to understand and work with the behaviours they may display.
 Understanding their behaviour allows you to provide stable and consistent care for children who may not have experienced this before.

 All of us need some sense of consistency and stability.
 Those who have had a difficult period in their lives need to learn to trust and feel safe.
 Consistency will always help with this.

-If you think this is you we would love to hear from you!
+If you think this list of qualities of a foster parent describes you, we would love to hear from you!
 Please get in touch!